gradescope/autograder_samples/docs/manual_docker.md

 ## Requirements

-To use the "Manual Docker Configuration" option, you'll need to use `gradescope/autograder-base` as the base image for your docker image.
+To use the "Manual Docker Configuration" option, you'll need to use `gradescope/autograder-base` as the base image for your Docker image.
 You can also other operating systems such as `fedora`, or different versions of Ubuntu - see the complete list [on DockerHub](https://hub.docker.com/r/gradescope/autograder-base/tags/).